grantdyergd/Plex-butler/replit.md

 - CSV export of candidates for offline review
 - Quarantine mode: move files to trash folder instead of deleting
 - Deletes from both Plex and Sonarr/Radarr with file cleanup
-- Email notifications to Ombi requesters
+- Email notifications to Ombi requesters when excluding items
+- Email history tracking with clickable emails to view full content
 - Slow, deliberate deletion with delays to prevent mistakes
 - Deletion history tracking with search, filter by type, and re-add links